pmbstyle/trofimov.ca/src/config/skills.md

 <br/>

-My primary stack is **Laravel + Vue / Nuxt**.
+My primary stack is **Laravel + Vue / React**.

 Using **SCSS, LESS, TailwindCSS, Bootstrap**, etc.

 Compiling with **Vite, Webpack** and **Gulp**.

-Have a wide experience with many frameworks and platforms, such as:
+Have a wide experience with many frameworks, libraries and platforms, such as:

-**NodeJs, WordPress, Electron, Opencart, React, jQuery**, etc.
+**NodeJs, WordPress, Electron, Opencart, jQuery**, etc.

 <br/>